Part I: Framework for handling misconduct

 - This includes providing the employee or former employee with information on any variation in the suspected breach.

 - If a determination is made that an employee has breached the Code a sanction may not be imposed unless reasonable steps have been taken to inform the employee of the determination and each sanction being considered.
 This means more than simply advising the employee of the range of sanctions available under s15(1) of the PS Act.
-The agency must also take reasonable steps to inform the employee of the factors that are being considered in deciding sanction and the employee must be given a reasonable opportunity to make a statement in relation to the sanctions under consideration (clause 6.4 of the Directions).
+The agency must also take reasonable steps to inform the employee of the factors that are being considered in deciding sanction and the employee must be given a reasonable opportunity to make a statement in relation to the sanctions under consideration (section 44 of the Directions).
 A sanction cannot be imposed on a former employee.

 - Care needs to be taken in selecting and appointing or delegating people to these roles to ensure that decisions are not later invalidated owing to an incorrect appointment.

 - If a determination is made in relation to a suspected breach of the Code, a written record must be made of the determination—whether the employee or former employee was found to have breached the Code or not.
 Where a breach is determined and a sanction imposed, a record must also be made of the sanction decision.
-If a statement of reasons was given to the affected person, that statement must be included in the written record (clause 6.7 of the Directions).
+If a statement of reasons was given to the affected person, that statement must be included in the written record (section 47 of the Directions).

 Directions relating to movement between agencies